Sauron754/MS/README.md

 !-- Feedback --!

 As you probably will be able to see from the code i am not very good at python or programming and i appreciate every help i can get.
 Feel free to inform me about any issue i have made or improvement i could make (including english grammar and spelling).
 Thanks in advance!
+You can contact me here: advancedcode754@gmail.com

 !-- How does it work? --!